-Does this picturebook — more like a coffee table book of art in some ways — follow the universal seven steps of narrative, as outlined by John Truby?
+Does this picture book — more like a coffee table book of art in some ways — follow the universal seven steps of narrative?
+Yes, it does, though it requires the reader to provide some of that story.
+Shaun Tan doesn’t hand it to us on a plate.

 Two brothers are faced with a long summer and they must learn to entertain themselves and how to get along.